How to Talk Behind People’s Backs

 Represent the person’s views that you disagree with.

 If you want to be a leader who brings people together rather than creates divisiveness, tell the people you are talking with what the other person’s views are.
-For example, after you have explained why you think it’s important to speed up the product launch date, you might say, “Kay sees it differently.
-She wants to wait until Q3 to launch.”
+For example, after you have explained why you think it’s important to speed up the product launch date, you might say, “Lee sees it differently. he wants to wait until Q3 to launch.”

-If you find yourself thinking, “I don’t understand what her problem is,” do some homework.
-Ask Kay not only what her view is, but how she came to that point of view.
-If you can’t represent Kay’s reasoning to others, then you can’t really lead.
+If you find yourself thinking, “I don’t understand what his problem is,” do some homework.
+Ask Lee not only what his view is, but how he came to that point of view.
+If you can’t accurately and fairly represent Lee’s reasoning to others, then you can’t really lead effectively.

 Explain the source of your disagreement.

-It is even more helpful if you describe the cause of your different views.
-For example, you might say, “Kay and I have different assumptions about the timing of the launch and how it will affect our new products.
-She thinks that if we speed up the launch date, we’ll confuse customers with the products we launched last quarter.
+It’s even more helpful if you describe the cause of your different views.
+For example, you might say, “Lee and I have different assumptions about the timing of the launch and how it will affect our new products.
+He thinks that if we speed up the launch date, we’ll confuse customers with the products we launched last quarter.
 I think we’ll actually speed up our new product line identity.”
-Again, if you find yourself thinking, “I don’t know why she disagrees with me,” do some more homework.
-Talk with Kay.
+Again, if you find yourself thinking, “I don’t know why Lee disagrees with me,” do some more homework.
+Talk with Lee.

-Explain the person’s views without tearing him or her down.
+Explain the person’s views without tearing them down.

-Telling people that Kay doesn’t understand the business, is generally clueless, or is out to make your part of the organization look bad only reinforces organizational silos.
-It’s fine to say that you disagree and why you disagree, but don’t do so by questioning her motives or simply dismissing her as clueless.
+Telling people that Lee doesn’t understand the business, is generally clueless, or is trying to make your part of the organization look bad has consequences: it increases unproductive conflict, and reduces trust and learning, all of which negatively affects performance.
+It’s fine to say that you disagree and why you disagree, but don’t do so by questioning his motives or simply dismissing him as clueless.

 Give yourself the “would they consider it fair?” test.

-You know you’ve done a good job of talking about Kay if, having heard what you said about her, she can say, “You’ve represented me accurately.”
+You know you’ve done a good job of talking about Lee if, having heard what you said about him, he can say, “You’ve represented me accurately, it was fair.”
 So next time you’re about to talk about someone you disagree with, first try this thought experiment.
-Listen to what you plan to say and ask yourself, “If the person heard what I am about to say, would she say I have represented her fairly?”
+Listen to what you plan to say and ask yourself, “If the person heard what I am about to say, would they say I have represented them fairly?”
 If your answer is “yes,” you’re leading by building better relationships.
 If the answer is “no,” what do you need to change to pass your test?